 Today, learning institutions seek new ways to implement e-learning, assessment, and digital management of their students, leaving tutors with a clear focus on their teaching techniques and lecture delivery.
-Digital assessments open up new possibilities for tutors, allowing them to create and mark assessments in no time.
+Digital assessments open up new possibilities for tutors, enabling them to create and mark assessments quickly and efficiently.

 The Key Differences